happy-machine/luvbot/README.md

 To launch compress the contents of the folder into a zip named exports.zip (replace the example .zip which is the current deployment or just use serverless or aws cli to upload to aws, and set a cloudwatch event to trigger exports.handler on a cron interval.

-The current schedule is:
+The current schedule is half hourly exluding sunday:
 >cron(1/30 * ? * Mon-Sat *)
-which is half hourly exluding sunday.

 ## zeit-bot